pmatzavin/inbound-http-log/README.md

 ```

 This setup boosts the usage of the `morgan` module by 2 ways:
-- Makes morgan usable in any Nodejs server framework or in a plain Node.js server.
+- Makes morgan usable in any Nodejs server framework or in a plain Node.js server (not just in `Express`).
-- Boost morgan's performance since `inbound-http-logger` does not use a middleware chain (TODO bench).
+- Boost morgan's performance since `inbound-http-logger` does rely on a middleware chain (TODO bench).

+This can also be done with any other express middleware http-logger.

 <a name="request-id"></a>
 ## Request ID